 - Can You Stop Your German Shepherd from Shedding?

-- Can You Shave Your German Shepherd’s Coat?
+- Can I Shave My German Shepherd’s Coat?

 - Coat Maintenance: The Essentials

 As their name implies, the German Shepherd is a shepherding dog from Germany.
-Herding sheep and cattle was no small task, especially during cold winter months.
+Herding sheep and cattle was no small task, especially during the colder winter months.
 And yes, they had to stay out in the blistering cold!

-So German Shepherds developed a thick double coat that continually shed.
-This constant shedding of thick fur came with some advantages though.
+So, German Shepherds were developed to sport a thick double coat that continually shed.
+This constant shedding of thick fur does come with some advantages though.

-By constantly shedding, they were less prone to fur matting or getting objects trapped in their coat.
-And the thick fur obviously was quite the literal life-saver during sub-freezing winter temperatures.
-Herding would be near-impossible without it!
+By constantly shedding, German Shepherd coats are less prone to fur matting or getting debris trapped in their coat.
+And the thick fur is quite the literal life-saver during sub-freezing winter temperatures.
+With a thin coat, herding would be near-impossible!